thebracket/ArdanUltimateRustFoundations/day2/hour2/borrow_checker.md

 * Only one thing at a time may *ever* have mutable (write) access to a variable.
 * Any number of things may have *read only* access to a variable---but only if nothing can currently write to it.

+This is generally good advice:
+* Keep it simple.
+* Keep a really obvious data-path through which data may be modified.

+It also implies:
+* Don't use Rust as an object-oriented language.
+It isn't one.
+You won't have much trouble if you combine simple data types and retain a store associating types with types---like a relational database.
+* You *will* have a miserable time if you implement a bunch of functionality-specific traits, mix and match them, and store them in a giant, C++ style common object store.
+You'll tie yourself in knots trying to match traits, extract the information from *that* trait, and working with lots of borrowed trait data.

+---

 This is a cornerstone of "fearless concurrency", and eliminates whole classes of bugs:

 * You can't use a variable after it's gone (moved or destroyed).